pcolmant/repanier/README.md

     sudo service uwsgi restart
     ```
 9. Browse to http://example.com/
+10. Reset the pasword for the very first user whose mail is `eva.frank@no-spam.ws`
+11. Then log in as this user, create others customers, producers, products, ....

 How to change superuser password
 --------------------------------
+`Repanier` users must be created and updated through the `Repanier` interface.
+This command allows you to create or change password of *Django* administrators and not of users of your `Repanier` site.

 1. Goto the virtualenv and activate it
     ```commandline
     cd ~/prd1